UniAP2022/UniAP/README.md

 Transcript: "they would with a they would with a ive strong as suran they spetan no egil wit had the te you and my own cold ind the children fermany ley nifeve dones they would".

-# Code
+# Code Usage

 1. setup
+  1.

-  1. get deepspeech and checkpoint
+  2. get deepspeech and checkpoint

     git clone https://github.com/mozilla/DeepSpeech.git
     cd DeepSpeech